christsven/H.E.A.T/reports/report-2.md

 |Options|<table><tr><td><b>Main Weapon Replacement</td><td><b>Description</td><td><b>Cost</b></td></tr><tr><td>MMG</td><td>Medium machine gun.
 Operated by crew.<br><br><ul><li>pintle-mounted</li><li>open-topped</li></ul></td><td>+ 20 pt</td></tr></table>
 | Special rules | <table><tr><td><b>Rules</td><td><b>Description</td></tr><tr><td>Movement</td><td>Movement set is the same as a tracked vehicle.</td></tr></table>

 _Regarding other vehicles to be transported, maybe just talk to your opponent beforehand if they are ok with your list/idea.
-But as long as its reasonable, it should be fine._
+But as long as its reasonable, it should be fine.
+I just didnt find any good specs._

 #### VJTF